This page was reviewed under our medical and editorial policy by

 Regional recurrence: This type is diagnosed when the breast cancer is found in nearby lymph nodes and/or the chest wall.

-Distant recurrence: Also called metastatic breast cancer, this occurs when cancer cells travel away from the original tumor in the breast to other parts of the body through the lymphatic system or bloodstream.
-Common metastatic areas include the bones, liver and lungs.
+Distant recurrence: Also called metastatic breast cancer, this occurs when breast cancer cells travel away from the original tumor in the breast to other parts of the body through the lymphatic system or bloodstream.
+Common areas for metastasis include the bones, liver and lungs.
 Even when a metastatic breast tumor spreads to a different part of the body, it contains the same cancerous cells that developed in the breast.

 Everyone who has had breast cancer has some risk of recurrence, but it’s typically low.